Capillary/api-documentation/source/includes/_userGroup.md

 ## Update Group Admin (OTP Based)

 Lets you update the admin user of a user group through OTP validation.
-For this API `v2/otp/generate` is called internally.
-You need to make `v2/otp/validate` to validate OTP to modify user admin of a group.
+For this, you need to issue OTP through `v2/otp/generate` and validate it using `v2/otp/validate` APIs.
+Once the OTP is validated, the group admin will be updated accordingly.

 This is applicable only if OTP based authentication is enabled.

 > Sample Request